gregsdennis/dependencies-action/README.md

 The bot parses the first comment of a PR looking for the key phrases "depends on" or "blocked by" followed by an issue number specified by `#` and the issue or PR number (e.g. `#5`).

-***NOTE** The parsing logic currently only looks for these formats, which means that it only support linking PRs from the same repository.
-Please see the issues list for planned enhancements.*

 ## Supported link styles

 The action can detect links in the following styles: